 To solve the issues, you can install an extra codec and plugin like:

-4. Click the Start Scan button.
+3. Click the Scan button.

 1. Go to the Photos app.